kelvinator07/sankore-spring-boot/README.md

 ## SET UP INSTRUCTIONS

-1. Import Project In Your Favorite IDE as a Maven Project.
+1. Import Project Into Your Favorite IDE as a Maven Project.

 2. Create Database in PostgreSQL client (PgAdmin) with name `sankoredb`.